MicrosoftDocs/azure-dev-docs/articles/go/deploy-container-apps.md

 Replace `<resourceGroupName>` and `<azureContainerRegistryName>` with the appropriate values.
 Your Azure Container Registry name needs to be globally unique.

 > [!NOTE]
-> If you get an error similar to the following when you run the `az acr login` command:
+> If you get an error similar to the following when you run the `az acr login` command, make sure the docker deamon is running on your system:
 >
 > ```output
 > You may want to use 'az acr login -n <azureContainerRegistryName> --expose-token' to get an access token, which does not require Docker to be installed.
 > 2024-09-12 17:25:25.127779 An error occurred: DOCKER_COMMAND_ERROR
 > ```
->
-> Make sure the Docker deamon is running on your system.

 ### Build and push the Docker image